doggydoggy0101/convex_optimization/5-3. Optimal conditions/README.md

 ## Fritz-John conditions

-In Boyd's Convex Optimization, he assumes that $f_i,h_i$ are all differentiable and Slater's condition holds to derive the Karush-Kuhn-Tucker (KKT) conditions.
+In Boyd's *Convex Optimization*, he assumes that $f_i,h_i$ are all differentiable and Slater's condition holds to derive the Karush-Kuhn-Tucker (KKT) conditions.
 However, there are other optimal conditions that does not require such strong assumptions.
 Therefore, we start by the Fritz-John (FJ) conditions.

 ### Fritz-John necessary conditions with binding constraints